A boosted second-order convex splitting algorithm based on gradient flows: Introduction

+While $u$ is an absolutely continuous curve, it is called a subgradient curve \cite{bolte1}.
+The second-order implicit-explicit (IMEX) splitting technique is widely used in phase-field simulations \cite{Shen2010, Li2017, Feng2013} and for solving systems of ordinary differential equations \cite{ARW1995}.
+Inspired by the relationship between the Euler scheme and the gradient descent method, we develop a boosted algorithm for general nonsmooth and nonconvex problems.
+This algorithm discretizes the subgradient dynamic system (flow) using numerical discretization techniques based on the IMEX splitting method \cite{ARW1995}.
+This yields the implicit scheme

+where $f=\nabla F$.
+The scheme reduces to the classical second-order IMEX splitting method, as discussed in \cite{ARW1995}, when $H$ is smooth with a Lipschitz-continuous gradient $\nabla H$.

-where $h(u) = \nabla H(u)$, $f(u) = \nabla F(u)$, $\deltat$ is a positive step size, and we assume $h(u)$ is continuous henceforth.
-It is well-known that \eqref{eq:bdf2:adam:orig} is based on the second-order backward differentiation formulas (BDF) for the implicit and possible linear part $h(u)$ and Adams-Bashforth scheme for the explicit and possible nonlinear part $f(u)$ \cite{ARW1995,Shen2010}.
-Motivated by the recent advancements in the preconditioned framework for DC algorithms \cite{DS, Shensun2023}, as well as the enhanced DC approach with line search \cite{Artacho2018, ArtachoSIAM}, we propose a preconditioned second-order convex splitting framework, also can be called as varying DC, with line search to solve \eqref{eq:basefunctional}.
-Initially, we introduce the following energies:
+It is well known that \eqref{eq:bdf2:adam:orig} is based on the second-order backward differentiation formulas (BDF2) for the implicit component $\partial H$ and the Adams-Bashforth scheme for the explicit component $f$ \cite{ARW1995, Shen2010}.
+Under different smoothness assumptions and line search strategies, several boosted DC methods \cite{Artacho2018, ArtachoSIAM, Ferreira2025} have been developed to improve the performance of the DC algorithm.
+The inexact and boosted DC algorithm is developed in \cite{Ferreira2025} under nonsmooth assumptions via a nonmonotone line search strategy.
+Inspired by these boosted DC approaches with line search and recent advances in preconditioned frameworks for DC algorithms \cite{DS, Shensun2023}, we propose a preconditioned second-order convex splitting framework.
+It can be seen as a generalized DC with varying DC components, integrated with a line search scheme to solve \eqref{eq:basefunctional}.

+We introduce the following energy functions for the construction of our algorithm and the subsequent theoretical analysis:

-We then solve the subproblem involving the difference of convex functions by incorporating a proximal term to update $y^n$.
-The optimization task for determining $y^n$ is expressed as follows:
+We subsequently solve the subproblem involving the difference of convex functions by incorporating a proximal term to compute the update $y^n$.
+The optimization problem for determining $y^n$ is formulated as follows: